VincentTam/ultima-IV-trinity/README.md

   * New Shrines (Oracles)
   * 2nd levels for all Towns
   * Many other small additions

+  ## Other Highlights
+  * Saved games are compatible with vanilla Ultima IV

+# Credits
-All credit goes to ergonomy-joe for making this possible, thanks to his u4-decompiled.
+  * All credit goes to ergonomy-joe for making this possible, thanks to his u4-decompiled.

 Cambragol